We all know the sensation of being low on gas.

 Final Thoughts

-Car repairs are never enjoyable, but it’s better to tackle them early before they worsen.
+Car repairs are never pleasant, but it’s better to tackle them early before they worsen.

-If your oil pressure gauge begins to climb, diagnose the issue before it becomes a significant problem.
+If your oil pressure gauge begins to rise, diagnose the issue before it becomes a significant problem.
 It is better to spend a few hundred dollars now than several thousand later.

 To ensure your lubrication system can do its job.
-Be sure to follow a maintenance routine that includes periodic oil changes and replacing the oil filter.
+Be sure to follow a maintenance routine that includes regular oil changes and replacing the oil filter.